elektrotehnika/digel-asic-labs-fa24/lab5/README.md

 ### Using SRAMs generated with SRAM22

 During the setup of SKY130, a GitHub repository [sram22_sky130_macros](https://github.com/rahulk29/sram22_sky130_macros) (commit **1f20d16**) which contains SKY130 SRAM macros generated with SRAM22 was cloned to *~/sram22_sky130_macros*.
-It includes all relevant files (GDS, LIB, LEF, Verilog, etc.) for several SRAM macro instances.
+It includes all relevant files (GDS, LIB, LEF, Verilog, etc.) for several SRAM macros with different configurations.
 Peruse the directory to see the dimensions of SRAMs available to you.
 The SRAMs that we have in this process only support single-port memories, but in other processes, you may be able to use SRAMs with different numbers of ports.
-The SRAM Verilog models are only intended for simulation. **Do not include these files in your configuration for Synthesis or PAR**, or else you will produce incorrect post-synthesis or post-PAR netlists.
+The SRAM Verilog models are only intended for simulation. **Do not include these models in your configuration for synthesis or PAR**, or else you will produce incorrect post-synthesis or post-PAR netlists.

+When you wish to update the (SRAM22) database of SRAM instances that Hammer sees, you need to run `make srams`, which generates `build/sram_generator-output.json`, the SRAM configuration file that is used within the Hammer flow.
+However, this should also be automatically done when you run `make buildfile` or, for example, `make syn`.

 ## Dot Product